dti-data/quantum-k-mer-graph/README.md

 - Internet connectivity.
 - A healthy **podman** container environment intalled into the operating system.
 - The **git** client to clone this repository.
 - An IBM Quantum Platform **API Key**.
+This key is created when logging into the [IBM Quantum Platform](https://quantum.ibm.com/) web interface and producing one.

 ## Execution Instructions

-The scripts and files in this repository construct a self contained environemnt intended for easy replication.
+The scripts and files in this repository construct a self contained environment intended for easy replication.
 To reproduce the output from the Coined Quantum Walk search follow these steps
 - Clone this repository into the Linux machine.
 - Copy the IBM Quantum Platform API Key contents into the file [./ibmq_apikey.dat](./ibmq_apikey.dat).
 - Execute [./build_qwalk.sh](./build_qwalk.sh).